+VeraCrypt is open source encryption software.
 VeraCrypt allows you to create an encrypted 'container' that acts as a digital strongbox for files, locked by a password.
 Once this box is created and filled with files it can be moved to an external storage device such as a USB drive, or sent over the internet to others.
-Even if the file is intercepted, the strongbox will not reveal its contents to anyone who does not have the password
+Even if the file is intercepted, the strongbox will not reveal its contents to anyone who does not have the password.

-\Important!
+Important!
 Do not forget your password, there is no other way to get to your data once it is encrypted.
-Losing you password means losing your data!\
+Losing you password means losing your data!